 If you have health insurance, please bring a copy of your identification card to the Center.
 We may also need the insurance forms supplied by your employer or the insurance company.
 Your insurance carrier may have special requirements, such as a second surgical opinion or pre-certification for certain tests or procedures.
 It is your responsibility to make sure the requirements of the plan have been met.

-If you are covered by Medicare or Medicaid, please bring a copy of your card to the Center.
-Note that both Medicare and Medicaid have payment limitations on a number of services and items.
+If you are covered by Medicare, please bring a copy of your card to the Center.
+Note that Medicare may have payment limitations on a number of services and items.
 You are also responsible for deductibles and co-payments.